-The Company is periodically party to litigation incidental to providing employment services and workers' compensation coverage.
-Based on information currently known to management, although there are uncertainties inherent in litigation, there were no legal proceedings pending against the Company at December 31, 2006, or during the period beginning with that date through March 15, 2007, that individually or in the aggregate, will have a material adverse effect on the Company's financial condition or results of operations.
+The Company is periodically party to litigation incidental to providing employment services.
+Based on information currently known to management, although there are uncertainties inherent in litigation, there were no legal proceedings pending against the Company at December 31, 2007, or during the period beginning with that date through March 14, 2008, that individually or in the aggregate, will have a material adverse effect on the Company's financial condition or results of operations.